MatthewDLudwig/NimiqWrapper/README.md

         - A function that should take a single parameter, which will be the created Uint8Array buffer.

 ### TransactionHelper

+These functions can be accessed through the `transactionHelper` property of the constructed `NimiqWrapper` object.

 - Functions
   - `getRemainingFreeTransactionsFor`
     - This function will return the number of free transactions that the given address can send right now.